bvda/swafe-01/exercises/lesson-02-exercises.md

 ## Exercise 02-5
 ### Binding everything together
-1. Generate a service named `SharedService` in the root module and add the following content:
+1. Generate a service named `BillionaireService` in the root module and add the following content:

 ```typescript
 import { Injectable } from '@angular/core';